tytzM17/Lokian.eth/README.md

 ## Steps for deployment and use of our DApp

-- Firstly, deploy our smart contract found in src/contract.sol (project.eth.sol).
-We tested this localy on a private blockchain using [Ganache](https://www.trufflesuite.com/ganache)
+- Firstly, deploy our smart contract found in src/project.eth.sol.
+We tested this locally on a private blockchain using [Ganache](https://www.trufflesuite.com/ganache)
-- In the main file of our user interface src/App.js specify the address where you deployed the contract in the constant CONTRACT_ADDRESS.
+- In the main file of our user interface src/App.tsx specify the address where you deployed the contract in the constant CONTRACT_ADDRESS.
-- Install the [metamask](https://metamask.io/) extension on your browser to handle your provate blockchain account. the project has been tested with the Chrome and Mozilla browsers.
+- Install the [metamask](https://metamask.io/) extension on your browser to handle your provate blockchain account.
+The project has been tested with the Chrome and Mozilla browsers.
 - In the project directory run:

     **`npm install`** This installs all the necessary dependencies to build our application